 5. How your residency would help raise our profile and/or funds for our work

-• Two references – one should be from a community project
+• Two references – one should be a community project

-Peru Galbete, cantautor from the Basque country, spend several months singing, playing and recording in the jungle.
+Peru Galbete, a singer-songwriter from the Basque country, spend several months singing, playing and recording in the jungle.
 Voces de la selva, concluded in an album of 13 songs inspired by the animals and sounds of the jungle, as well as a small tour with the first concert in mARTadero.

-The music was created and recorded in the jungle of Parque Machia (Villa Tunari, Chapare) between November 2016 and January 2017 and got mixed and masterized in Cochabamba by Pi producciones.
+The music was created and recorded in the jungle of Parque Machia (Villa Tunari, Chapare) between November 2016 and January 2017 and got mixed and mastered in Cochabamba by Pi Producciones.
 The album will be on sale in bandcamp as well as in the main CIWY office in Villa Tunari.